Deshaun Watson changes mind, QB accepts trade to join Browns

 Watson waived his no-trade clause Friday and accepted a trade to the Browns after previously rejecting the team – a stunning reversal that rocked the NFL and changed the trajectory of two organizations.

+In deciding to bring on Watson, the Browns have gone all in to win a Super Bowl.
+It’s a choice they hope not to regret.

-The Texans announced the agreement with the Browns, one of four teams to actively court Watson this week.
+The Texans announced that they’re agreed to terms with the Browns, one of four teams to actively court Watson this week.

 The three-time Pro Bowler, who didn’t play last season, had informed the Browns on Thursday that he wasn’t coming.
 However, he had a change of heart, called them Friday and said he was ready to start fresh in Cleveland, said a person who spoke on condition of anonymity because of the sensitivity of the situation.